 Report: Digital now makes up 51% of US ad spending

-Search, social and video were the formats and channels that led the way.
+Search, social and video where the formats and channels that lead the way.
 Finance, Pharma and Technology were the big vertical spenders.

 Magna released a bullish assessment and forecast for US ad revenue in 2018 and 2019.
 The report covers all the major advertising and media categories including both digital and traditional media.

 Ad sales up, especially digital.
 Magna says that “net advertising sales” will grow by 6.9 percent this year to reach $207 billion, which is “a new all-time high.”
 And, for the first time, digital ad revenues surpassed 50 percent of total ad spending in the US.
 The company said that digital ad revenue in 2018 will reach $106 billion, or 51.5 percent of total ad sales.